legalthings/waves-triggered-transaction/README.md

     --attachment                140 bytes of data

-    --poll                      Interval to check if the chain includes the nth block or not in seconds
+    --poll                      Interval to check if the chain includes the nth block or not, in seconds
 ```

 Examples: